-GCRI Trust: ‘Towards Net Zero Emissions in Protected Horticulture’
+GCRI Trust: ‘Improving Sustainability in Tomorrows Protected Horticulture’

-The GCRI Trust is delighted to invite entrants to their new Desk Study Competition.
-For 2021, the theme is ‘Towards Net Zero Emissions in Protected Horticulture’ and submissions are sought on topics that will help the UK protected crops sector lower their greenhouse gas emissions.
+The GCRI Trust is delighted to invite entrants to their new Competition.
+For 2022, the theme is ‘Improving Sustainability in Tomorrows Protected Horticulture’ and submissions are sought on topics that will help the UK protected crops sector lower their greenhouse gas emissions.

 Who are the GCRI trust and what do we do?